 - Share and assess current classroom techniques, activities, lessons, and approaches with the cohort.

-- Work with cohort, THF education staff, and experts to find stories, tools, and resources that can help build a culture of creativity.
+- Work with cohort and THF education staff to find stories, tools, and resources that can help build a culture of creativity.

 - Test out new techniques, activities, and resources in the classroom and capture student impact.